tinkerbell/playground/docs/quickstarts/VAGRANTLVIRT.md

 - [Vagrant](https://www.vagrantup.com/downloads) is installed
 - [Libvirt](https://ubuntu.com/server/docs/virtualization-libvirt) is installed
 - Vagrant Libvirt plugin is installed: `vagrant plugin install vagrant-libvirt`
+- A connection to the public internet (air gapped and proxied environments are not supported)

 ## Steps